secretfader/www/content/blog/2019/lenovo-thinkpad-x1-carbon-all-business/index.md

 slug = "lenovo-thinkpad-x1-carbon-all-business"
-summary = "How leaving Apple's \"walled garden\" reignited my passion for open-source computing.\n" title = "Lenovo's ThinkPad X1 Carbon is All Business"
+summary = "How leaving Apple's \"walled garden\" reignited my passion for open-source computing.\n" title = "Lenovo's ThinkPad X1 Carbon is All Business" illustrationDescription = "Close-up of the illuminated ThinkPad X1 keyboard, complete with trackpoint.
+Image by the author."
 +++

 A few months ago, my [2015 MacBook Pro][mbp] began showing signs of failure.
 It